Recelis/DAL/notes/Electrical Engineering/Electrical Engineering.md

 Where ∈ is the permittivity of the dielectric material.
 A is the surface area of the plates and d the distance between the plates.
 This assumes the capacitor is made up of parallel plates.

 Basically, a higher capacitance means that the for a given charge difference, the voltage (pressure) is the same, but a lower capacitance might would result in a lower voltage.

+## Power

+Power is time rate of expending or absorbing energy in Watts.

+$$
+p \triangleq \frac{\delta w}{\delta t}
+$$

+This can be simplified as:

+$$
+p = vi
+$$

+If power is positive, then it is power delivered to the element, but if it is negative, then it is supplied by element.
+The `law of conservation of energy` must be obeyed in any electrical circuit so everything supplied to the circuit must be absorbed.